Have you seen these suspects?

 Hot Topics From the Threads

-Additional discussions on various topics can be found in the Public Security area.
+There is also a thread that links to a CNN article on a company doing background checks, and not doing them well.
+If any banks are using this vendor, perhaps a new vendor is in order and verifications may be needed for background checks already done through this vendor.
+There is more in the Public Security area.
 When commenting on these discussions, keep in mind this is an unprotected public forum and comments should be limited to generic content.

 If you are already registered for the Threads, but don't yet have access to the private forums, using your bank email address send a request for access to email@example.com.
 Please verify that you do not yet have Private access.
 Once your registration request is approved, you can access the Private Security forum here.